 Note: this post contains affiliate links.

 Making Art with Dots:

-Kiddo loves using his “dot makers” during art time.
-Most of the time, we don’t have any pre-set dot art projects or anything formal like that.
+My child loves using his "dot makers" during art time.
+Most of the time, we don't have any pre-set dot art projects or anything formal like that.
 He primarily sets out to just make as many dots in as many different colors as he can.
-We have sponge-topped empty bottles that we fill with paint, either tempera paint or liquid watercolors.
-However, you can purchase ready made paint dabbers, called “Do A Dots” (affiliate link).

-You can see above that he loves free dot art, but we’ve also used them for symmetry art:
+You can see in the top photo above that he loves free dot art, but we've also used them for symmetry art like so:

 All these dots gets me thinking about Seraut, so I guess we're on track for a pointillism project next.

-Here are a few of our favorite Dot Books (titles and covers are affiliate links), they are a must read after a fun dot art activity.
+Here are a few of our favorite dot books which are a must read after a fun dot art activity.

 Donald Crews' signature bold graphic style is on full display in Ten Black Dots as he shows how large black dots can become parts of different objects, from keyholes to fox eyes.
 The emphasis is on counting - toddlers will like counting to 10 along with the pictures but preschoolers will enjoy the dot comparison charts at the end.